Vinyl Fence Material Calculator and Price Estimator

 13 total posts – 1 corner – 2 ends = 10 line posts

-It’s important to note that a vinyl post cap will be needed for each post, and they are usually sold separately.
-In our example we would need to order 13 post caps in addition to the posts.
+It’s important to note that you’ll need a vinyl post cap for each post, which you might need to purchase separately.
+In our example, we would need to order 13 post caps in addition to the posts.

 How Much Does a Vinyl Fence Cost